spatie/laravel-newsletter/README.md

 //Subscribe someone to a specific list by using the third argument:
 Newsletter::subscribe('nanny.ogg@discworld.com', ['firstName'=>'Nanny', 'lastName'=>'Ogg'], 'Name of your list');

+//Subscribe someone to a specific list and require them to confirm via email:
+Newsletter::subscribePending('nanny.ogg@discworld.com', ['firstName'=>'Nanny', 'lastName'=>'Ogg'], 'Name of your list');

 //Subscribe or update someone Newsletter::subscribeOrUpdate('sam.vines@discworld.com', ['firstName'=>'Foo', 'lastName'=>'Bar']);